Protocol, Regulations and Customs for

 Wearing a family member’s medals is an HONOUR.
 Medals are the taonga* of a family’s military heritage that link ancestor Veterans to their descendants of the present.
 Wearing their medals is a visible reminder of that Veteran and an acknowledgement they are not forgotten.
 Not only are you acknowledging their military service (in war or other) but you also honour their memory and the sacrifices they made in the service of the State.

-* Taonga = in this context, a Maori term meaning an object that is highly prized.
+* Taonga = a Maori term meaning a treasure, highly prized possession.

 Note: It might look cute or be a fun idea to have children wear the genuine or Replica medals of a living veteran but apart from devaluing the status of an honour/award which other Veterans have legitimately earned in service of the State, children wearing medals also disrespects their approving authority (Sovereign, Governor General or Prime Minister).
 Medals are not designed to be children’s play-things or dress-up decorations – accord them the respect they represent.